phnthnhnm/evc/README.md

 Full credit goes to [AstyuteChick](https://github.com/AstyuteChick) for making the original calculator.
 This app just wraps their awesome backend with a friendlier UI, as well as echo saving functionality.

-## How to Use

-For instructions, just check out the [official guide](https://www.echovaluecalc.com/instruct) from the Echo Value Calculator website.

 ## Screenshots

 Here’s what the app looks like: